Dún Laoghaire: 20th century and today

-Since 1921

-The main road to Dublin, through Monkstown village and Blackrock, was the sole road connection to the city until 1932.
-In that year, the Eucharistic Congress brought thousands of visitors to Dublin, and plans indicated that most of them would come through Dún Laoghaire.
-The road was considered inadequate, and a new coast road was created by connecting some short segments of road and closing some gardens.
-This road is now Seapoint Avenue.
-An agreement with the local residents to restore the area to the pre-Congress condition was never fulfilled.
+The main road to Dublin, through Monkstown and Blackrock, was the sole road connection to the city until 1932.
+In that year, the Eucharistic Congress brought thousands of visitors to Dublin, and plans indicated that many of them would come through Dún Laoghaire.

 Dún Laoghaire was hit by stray German bombs during the Second World War, with a couple of them landing near the People's Park at Rosmeen Gardens.
 Damage from the bombs was limited to buildings.

 Features

 Harbour

 The harbour, one of the largest in the country, is notable for its two granite piers.
 The East Pier is particularly popular with walkers, and was featured in the 1996 film Michael Collins, where Liam Neeson (as Collins) and two of his co-stars are seen walking along a seaside promenade, which is actually the Dún Laoghaire East Pier.
 A band is seen playing on a bandstand in this film scene, and this is the actual bandstand on the East Pier.
 The bandstand was restored to its original condition in 2010 by the Dún Laoghaire Harbour Company.

 It took 42 years to construct the harbour, from 1817 to 1859.
 Initially it was thought that one pier (east pier) of 3,500 feet would be sufficient to provide shelter to shipping.
 It wasn't until the first pier was in use that the authorities realised the need for protection from winds from the west and north west.
 The West Pier was commenced in 1820 and was constructed with a length of 4,950 feet.
 The mouth of the harbour is 850 feet wide.
 The piers were built of perfectly square blocks (50 cubic feet) of Runcorn sandstone from foundation level up to 14 feet high.
-From six feet below low water level to coping level, the piers are built of Dalkey granite.
+From six feet below low water level to coping level, the piers are built from granite obtained from nearby Dalkey Quarry.
 The piers are 310 feet wide at foundation level, and 53 feet wide at the summit.

 An obelisk standing on four granite balls located near the old ferry port terminal at the harbour commemorates the departure of King George IV and the renaming of the place as Kingstown.